Kanawha County, West Virginia: Politics

 Kanawha County was dominated by the Democratic Party for much of the 20th century, albeit to a lesser extent than much of West Virginia.
 Since 2004 it has been won by Republicans in presidential elections, although, as an urban county, the swing to the Republicans has not been as vast as in much of the rest of the state.
-The county seat and state capital of Charleston is heavily Democratic.
+The county seat and state capital of Charleston was once heavily Democratic, but now leans Republican as a whole.

 Elected officials

 Economy

 According to the 2010 U.S. Census, there are approximately 5,481 private sector businesses within Kanawha County.
 There are 89,768 people who are currently employed who live in Kanawha County.